How did you find out about AICARM and how did you get involved with the association?

 Which of AICARM's activities did you decide to get involved in?

-As I was saying, the Milan core is very young and for now there are only a few of us active, for this reason we decided to commit ourselves on two fronts: communication and patient support.
-Having a background as a biologist, together with Matteo Pinciroli, in 2022 we took care of the campaign to raise awareness of genetics in cardiomyopathies and thanks to the support of two geneticists in Bergamo and Florence, it was possible to develop a Survey to evaluate the availability of the genetic test for patients with Cardiomyopathies.
-This survey allowed us in 2023 to bring home a picture of the management of the genetic test, on its availability, on how it was proposed and on how the data was presented.
-Furthermore, together with Professor Crotti we began to work on the topic of psychological support for patients with cardiomyopathies and this allowed us to involve two psychologists within Auxologico to activate paths.
-Then we also began to make the association known, which for me is a fundamental thing.
-In this sense, we have also held courses for expert patients in Milan, we did one this year, during which we also had the opportunity, as a patient association, to have a slot to present the association and its activities.
-Three patients told their experiences, how they felt at the time of diagnosis, how they live today.
-There were many participants and we also received many questions and raised a lot of interest.
+This survey allowed us, in 2023, to gain a snapshot of genetic testing management, its availability, how it was offered, and how the data was presented.
+Furthermore, together with Professor Crotti, we began working on the topic of psychological support for patients with cardiomyopathies, and this allowed us to involve two psychologists within Auxologico to launch programs.
+We also began to raise awareness of the association, which is crucial for me.
+In this regard, we also held courses for expert patients in Milan, including one this year, during which we, as a patient association, had the opportunity to have a slot to present the association and its activities.
+Three patients shared their experiences, how they felt at the time of diagnosis, and how they live today.
+There were many participants, and we also received many questions and generated a lot of interest.

 What value does volunteering have for you?